 Accessing VMFS datastore

-• connecting remotely via iSCSI,
+- connecting remotely via iSCSI,

-• connecting remotely via SSH,
+- connecting remotely via SSH,

-• recovering data from datastore with another Windows VM
+- recovering data from datastore with another Windows VM

 Please note that ESX recognizes only VMFS partitions and we are unable to save to VMFS disks directly.
-Thus recovered data should be either transferred via network or saved to local hard drive with further upload via standard vSphere.
+Thus recovered data should be either transferred via network or saved to a local hard drive with further upload via standard vSphere.
 These transfers are normally time-consuming because of the large amount of recovered data and slower network transfer speed.
 You need to take this operation into account when estimating recovery time.

 This is the most recommended method for data recovery.
 We recommend connecting all HDDs with datastores to a dedicated Windows PC in order to gain access to VMFS partitions.
-This is the most robust way to obtain direct disk access and it has the highest speed data transfer.
+This is the most robust way to obtain direct disk access and it has the highest speed of data transfer.

-RAID disks, iSCSI storage and NAS devices with VMFS partitions
+RAID disks, iSCSI storage, and NAS devices with VMFS partitions

 If there is no issue with RAID disks or controller, the array can be also moved to a dedicated Win PC to process recovery.
-If iSCSI or NAS has no errors and you are sure there is no issue with them they could be connected\configured to allow access to VMFS datastore for Windows OS where recovery process is executed.
+If iSCSI or NAS has no errors and you are sure there is no issue with them they could be connected\configured to allow access to VMFS datastore for Windows OS where the recovery process is executed.

 However, if you have any doubts that RAID\iSCSI\NAS integrity is compromised, you need to either connect HDDs\SSDs to Windows PC directly as standalone single drives or create disk images of these drives, also as individual disks, not as an image of RAID storage and mount these images to VMFS Recovery™.